 This is an album of film music, specifically original RKO-Pathé film soundtracks recorded between 1946 and 1950.
 My readers know that I generally detest film music, but there are exceptions, among them Benjamin Britten, Aaron Copland, George Antheil and several of those hip, jazz-influenced soundtracks of the period 1953-1961.

 Alan Shulman is one such.
-Born in Baltimore on June 4, 1915 of Jewish-Russian émigrés.
+He was born in Baltimore on June 4, 1915 of Jewish-Russian émigrés.
 A child prodigy, he formed a trio with his brother Sylvan on violin and his sister Violet on piano when he was only eight years old.
 He and his family moved to New York when he was 15 and he never desired to live anywhere else.
-In 1931 he joined Local 802 in New York, entered Juilliard in 1932 (where he studied for five years) and in 1933 became part of a string quartet that played popular music on NBC (and was the group’s arranger).
+In 1931 he joined Local 802 in New York, entered Juilliard in 1932 (where he studied for five years), and in 1933 became part of a string quartet that played popular music on NBC (and was the group’s arranger).
 In 1935 he joined the Kriener String Quartet, a group headed by violinist Edward Kriener, and in 1937 was chosen as one of the cellists in the newly-formed NBC Symphony Orchestra, simultaneously working as a regular staff musician for both NBC’s Red and Blue networks.
 In 1938 he formed his own Stuyvesant String Quartet with brother Sylvan on first violin, Zelly Smirnoff on second violin and Louis Kievman on viola, although those two inner voices changed over the years.
 The following year, the quartet, amplified by harpist Laura Newell, guitarist Tony Colucci and bassist Harry Patent, started broadcasting and recording Shulman’s own arrangements of light classical pieces in a jazz style under the name “New Friends of Rhythm.”
 Jazz trumpeter Eddie Bailey was quoted as saying that “Alan had the greatest ear of any musician I ever came across.
 He had better than perfect pitch.
 I’ve simply never met anyone like him.”
 In 1942 he decided to help his country in World War II, and so joined the Maritime Service as a Merchant Marine; after his basic training, he spent the war years at Sheepshead Bay, arranging for and performing in the Maritime Service Orchestra—essentially a much lower-profile version of the job that Glenn Miller was doing with the Army Air Force Band in England.

 During the war, Shulman also collaborated with Nathaniel Shilkret scoring a documentary film, Private Smith of the U.S.A. for MGM in Hollywood.
 When he came out of the service in 1945, he also met with Herman Fuchs, then the music editor for Pathé News Service, where he was hired to write a score for a documentary short, Tennessee Valley Authority, and this is where we finally reach the music on this CD.
 Eventually both Fuchs and Shulman moved from Pathé to RKO Radio Pictures, where they continued their collaboration until 1950.
 The Tattooed Stranger, a B-picture film noir, turned out to be Shulman’s last film scoring assignment.
 Conductor Felix Slatkin tried to convince Shulman to move to Los Angeles, where he would get many more film score assignments, but Shulman had a bad experience during his MGM period (which lasted until 1946) that he had no taste to leave the East Coast ever again.